dbist/smartsense-chef/README.md

-This cookbook installs and configures Hortonworks SmartSense standalone.
+This cookbook installs and configures Hortonworks SmartSense standalone version 1.2.2.

 TODO
 ====